EU will pay the price for sanctions on Russia – minister

 On Monday, Russian energy giant Gazprom suspended operations of the Nord Stream 1 gas pipeline due to planned maintenance, set to be complete by late July.
 In mid-June, the flow of gas through the major conduit was slashed to 40% of capacity due to operational challenges caused by the failure to return a serviced turbine from Canada, due to the sanctions.

-As a result, all of these factors have exacerbated Europe’s energy crunch.
+As a result, all of these factors have exacerbated the EU’s energy crunch.